To the End

 No. She didn’t.

 “I’m afraid that would require a great deal more research.
-Unfortunately, given my time limit…” Sanura pointedly did not look at him.
+Unfortunately, given my time limit…” Sanura did not look up at him when she said this.

 Fuckin’ fine.
 He could passive-aggressive at her too.
 “I prefer my hands, feet, and teeth, anyway.”

 “So maybe some claws, then?”
-El suggested, ignoring him.
+El suggested, ignoring them.
 “You know, like over his fists or something?
 Those… whadya call…”

 El snapped her fingers.
 “That’s the name!
 Thanks!”